Howell Township, New Jersey: Education

+Prekindergarten to middle school

-The Howell Township Public Schools serve students in pre-kindergarten through eighth grade.
-As of the 2020–21 school year, the district, comprised of 12 schools, had an enrollment of 5,409 students and 494.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
-Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are five K-2 elementary schools, five 3-5 elementary schools and two middle schools for grades 6-8:
+The Howell Township Public School District serves students from pre-kindergarten through eighth grade.
+As of the 2024–25 school year, the 12 schools that make up the district had a combined enrollment of 6,045 students and 553.52 FTE classroom teachers, for a student–teacher ratio of 10.92.
+Enrollment data from the National Center for Education Statistics clarifies that are two prekindergartens, 10 elementary schools, and two middle schools in the district, with the number of enrolled students: